 A total of 12,857 confirmed cases and 220 demises have been recorded, which are outside China from 78 countries, which includes Macao, Taiwan and Hong Kong.
 As per the reports, 30 countries have local transmissions.

-Moreover, the below table has the details of 492 cases state and districts wise:
+Moreover, the below table has the details of positive cases of COVID-19 both state and district wise:

 # denotes that likely to change when all known 492 districts are verified. * denotes that the districts are being verified.

 The World Health Organization has made the assessment and has declared the coronavirus (COVID-19) to be pandemic.
 Besides, this is the first pandemic, which has been caused by the coronavirus.
 At the same time, this is also a pandemic, which can be controlled.